Know Before You Go:

 During SHAFR Conference in Washington, DC:

-1. Because of the increased volume during the SHAFR Conference, unless you know exactly which records you want to see and the information needed to request them (record group number, entry number, box number/central files number--information that is in the National Archives Catalog or can be found in FRUS and secondary sources), please contact reference staff at least 3 weeks before arrival at the National Archives.
+1. Because of the increased number of researchers during the SHAFR Conference, unless you know exactly which records you want to see and the information needed to request them (record group number, entry number, box number/central files number--information that is in the National Archives Catalog or can be found in FRUS and secondary sources), please contact reference staff at least 3 weeks before arrival at the National Archives.

 2. The research room(s) will be busy and will probably be near or at full seating capacity.